eclipse-cyclonedds/cyclonedds/docs/manual/getting_started.rst

 Test your CXX Installation for Native Installation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Environnement variable updates
+Environnement Variable Updates
 ''''''''''''''''''''''''''''''

 To run an Eclipse Cyclone DDSCXX application, the required libraries
 (such as ddsc.dll and ddscxx.dll) must be available in the executable
 path.
-These libraries should be installed in the system default
+These libraries should be installed in the system's default
 location.
 However, if they are not installed there, the library search
 path must be updated accordingly.
-On Linux use the command:
+On Linux, use the command:

 .. code-block:: PowerShell